GROWTH

 Notes 🔗

-Ensure that the known y- and x-values are provided as arrays or references to cells containing the data points.
-The const parameter allows you to control whether the constant term in the growth equation is forced to zero.
-Make sure to review your data and adjust the function parameters accordingly to produce accurate growth predictions.
+Provide the known y-values and x-values as arrays or cell references containing your data points.
+Use the const parameter to decide if the constant term in the growth equation should be set to zero.
+Review your data and adjust the function parameters to ensure accurate growth predictions.

 Questions 🔗